guiqui/react-flow/README.md

-A react timeline gantt component.
+A react component to build flow charts with vriable nuber of inputs or outputs.

 ![screencast](https://guiqui.github.io/react-timeline-gantt/demo.gif)